triHims/PowerSaving_fedora/README.md

 To disable it first you have to stop the automatic management of ethernet through NetworkManager.
 Then you can manually use it.
 Read the network manger guide on how to do it.
 If you fail to do it then the interface will be back up and suck power.
-To use it copy card.sh to /usr/bin/scripts_t/ and copy x556_uqk_after.service to /etc/systemd/system/
+To use it copy card.sh to /usr/bin/scripts_t/ and copy tripathi_after.service to /etc/systemd/system/

 3 .
 I will also put my tlp config.
 To copy tlp config -